nitincse18/Interview-Prepration/NodeJS/interviewQuestions.md

 ```

 ### 3. What is callback in Node.js and how does it work?
-In Node.js, a callback is a function that is passed as an argument to another function and is called when the parent function completes its task.
-It allows asynchronous operations to be performed without blocking the main event loop.
+In Node.js, a callback is a function that is passed as an argument to another function and is called when the parent function completes its task.It allows asynchronous operations to be performed without blocking the main event loop.

 When a function in Node.js takes an asynchronous action, it typically accepts a callback function as one of its arguments.
 Once the asynchronous action completes, the callback function is called, passing any data or error information as arguments.
 #### Example
 ```javascript
 const fs = require('fs');